seanbechhofer/EuroPi/software/contrib/switcheroo.md

 3. Dial in required offset
 4. Select mode using button 1
 5. Select number of outputs using button 2
-6. Start your clock - when a clock pulse is received, the active output channel will switch.  een.
+6. Start your clock - when a clock pulse is received, the active output channel will switch.
+Inactive channels are zeroed.

 ## Modes